kai-cansler/phase-4-final-movie-rec/README.md

 2. Collaborative filtering models
      - Memory Based: K-Nearest Neighbor (KNN)
      - Model Based: Singular Value Decomposition (SVD)

+For the final recommendation model, we used Singular Value Decomposition (SVD).
+It performed on par with KNN with low RMSE scores (0.8933).
+The benefits for the SVD model is the scalability with big data and the matrix factorization.
+We can capture more meta data to be utilized in the SVD model going forward to better improve the performance of our recommendations.

 # Conclusion:
 In our effort to build a movie reccomendation system, we tested various approaches such as Item-item correlation, Content-Based Filtering using KNN, and a Model-based using SVD.
 Each approach had its own pros and cons.